FlineDev/ReviewKit/README.md

 That's it – you have configured App Review requests for your app!

+### Notes

-Note that ReviewKit is using Apple's `SKStoreReviewController` API internally.
+* ReviewKit is using Apple's `SKStoreReviewController` API internally.
 That API already encapsulates some logic to make sure not to ask users too often.
+* That logic is turned off in `DEBUG` mode, so you might want to set `ReviewKit.enabledInDebugBuilds = false` once you've tested that everything works.
+* There's also a function `requestReviewIfCriteriaMet()` that does not record a positive event in case you need that.

 ## Showcases